SoFi student loan refinancing review

 |Product Name||SoFi Student Loan Refinancing Variable Rate (with Autopay)|

-|Min Loan Amount||$5,000|
+|Minimum Loan Amount||$5,000|

 |Max.
-Loan Amount||full balance of your qualified education loans|
+Loan Amount||Full balance of your qualified education loans|

-|Requirements||Must be an employed US citizen with a minimum loan balance of at least $5,000.|
+|Requirements||Must be an employed US citizen not living in Vermont with a minimum loan balance of at least $5,000.|

 How does student loan refinancing through SoFi work?